 If you have a large shop with a lot of products, but especially physical products, Shopify is gonna be one of the best platforms you can use.

 SEO and app integrations are also built in and one of the best parts, you are able to download all of your code and transfer to self-hosting if you ever need to.
 Plus, it makes it easy to backup your own site.
-Webflow is used by pretty large and well-known companies and they offer a great opportunity for designers to host their client’s websites and make some extra income!
+Webflow is used by pretty large and well-known companies.
+Their collections are also so powerful to make creating a portfolio, directory, and more super easily.

 Some downfalls of Webflow is that I think it still requires at least a minor understanding of code to use it comfortably.
 I've been coding since I was 12 so I know I feel really comfortable using it probably because of that.
 But I also have to acknowledge someone more tech-phobic may not like Webflow's interface.

 Their pricing structure is also pretty confusing.
-It’s not straight forward how much it costs and which plan you need.
+It's not straight forward how much it costs and which plan you need.
 I had to ask their support what I would need.
-If you’re not looking to DIY your website, there are designers that specialize in using Webflow as their main platform but they tend to run a lot more expensive since they specialize in development.
-The average price I see is $10k+ for just a simple, smaller site, so keep that in mind when planning your budget!
+If you're not looking to DIY your website, there are developers that specialize in using Webflow as their main platform.

 Avoid if You Can